- Written by Dr.Mehmet Demircioglu

 I become more cautious about FUT when a patient likes short haircuts, has a tight scalp, has a history of thick or raised scars, already feels anxious about visible evidence of surgery, or may need several future procedures.
 These details can change the whole donor strategy.

 Before accepting FUT, the scar plan, hairstyle limits, closure approach, possibility of scar widening, and later repair options should all be clear.
-Also ask whether trichophytic closure or scar revision is being discussed realistically, not as a promise that the scar will disappear.
+Ask whether trichophytic closure or scar revision is being discussed realistically, not as a promise that the scar will disappear.
 That is not fear.
 It is informed consent.

 The main FUT tradeoffs are scar, recovery, and flexibility